-2020 Medicare Part D Initial Coverage Limit (ICL)
+The Initial Coverage Limit

-Will You Fall Into The 2020 Donut Hole?
+Will You Fall Into The 2022 Donut Hole?

 Some plans offer additional gap coverage, so look for it on the plan information pages.

 Don't make a decision on your choice of Part D Medicare plans based on the premium and deductible alone.
 It's critical that you verify that your medications are covered.
-You find this information, and the co-payment tiers, in the formulary.
+You find this information, and the co-payment tiers, in the A formulary is a list of prescription drugs covered by a prescription drug plan or another insurance plan offering prescription drug benefits.
+Medications not on a plan's formulary are generally not covered..
 On each PDP page (above) we post links to the formulary and pharmacy web pages, and the phone numbers to contact the plan.

 Get Your Prescriptions and More with a Florida Medicare Advantage Plan

 Combining a Supplement and Medicare Part D Benefits

 PDP Eligibility and Availability